Pit Boss Vs Traeger

 The Traeger Tailgater employs excellent built quality and reliability while not really bothering with frills and features.
 It is a simple, no-nonsense product that does as advertised.

-The Tailgater is another truly portable pellet grill option that provides 300 square inches of cooking area while tipping the scales at only 62 lbs.
+The Tailgater is another truly portable pellet grill option that provides 300 square inches of cooking surface while tipping the scales at only 62 lbs.
 The maximum temperature goes up to 450F.
 The heavy-gauge steel construction promises reliability far into the future.

 The updated controller on the Traeger Tailgater brings several significant improvements to the user experience, featuring an LCD display and a host of buttons for granular control.
 While this is different from the knob-style controls found in most grills, it does not take long to get used to.
 The programmable controller also has ingrained support for a Traeger meat probe, which can be added to it directly.
 This, however, is an accessory you need to purchase separately.

-The hopper can hold 8 pounds of pellets at one time.
+The pellet hopper can hold 8 pounds of pellets at one time.
 The porcelain-coated cooking grates do an excellent job of transferring heat and are easy to clean.
 The ash collection system is also robust and you only need to clean it out every once in a while.
 Setting it up using the provided instruction is also relatively easy.
 Overall, this is a stellar product that is truly portable.

 - Truly portable solution